Barren Earth: The Devil's Resolve (2012)

 On various websites dedicated to metal bands, it was told that the band's second album, The Devil's Resolve, containing nine songs, was due to be released in November 2011, once again by Peaceville Records.
 The Devil's Resolve is said to contain even more 1970s progressive influences while keeping the brutality associated with the band.
 On their website, the band stated that, originally, twelve songs were written.
 However, on the band's Facebook page the band told that because of delays in the production process the second album would not take place until February/March 2012.
 On 29 February 2012, the band released the video "The Rains Begin" from their upcoming album.

 On Lonely Towers (2015)

 Barren Earth revealed on 28 January 2015 that their new album On Lonely Towers will be released on 24 March 2015 by Century Media Records.
 In 2014 the Faroese singer Jón Aldará joined the band as the new lead vocalist.
-He is also known from the Faroese metal band Hamferð.
+He is also known from the Faroese metal band Hamferð and Iotunn.